 All further education colleges offer business training courses in some shape or form and these can be a great starting point for those entering third-level education or the field of business studies for the first time.
 Most of the level 5 and level 6 courses allow for progression to higher education and can often be structured to suit students with family commitments or in employment.

 Some examples of level 5 and level 6 business courses on offer are:

 – Business Administration with MOS level 6 at St. Louis Community School, Mayo.

-– Arts, Business and Humanities in Dun Laoghaire College of Further Education
+– Business and Computers Level 6 in Stillorgan College of Further Education

 – Business Management in Portobello Institute, Dublin.